 That same Commonwealth Fund report finds that 80 percent of Americans now live in states where health insurance premiums equaled 20 percent or more of average income.
 All states' average premiums now work out to at least 14 percent of average household income.

 2. Insurance premium growth has wiped out the last decade of wage growth.
 Overall, that middle-income family saw its income go up by $23,000, from $76,000 in 1999 to $99,000 in 2009 — not too bad.
 But rising health-care costs in the form of increased insurance premiums and co-pays, ate up nearly all of that.
-Factor in that spending, as a recent Health Affairs article did, and the average family only had $95 a month more in available income than it did a decade ago.
+Factor in that spending, as a recent Health Affairs article did, and the average family only had $95 a month more in available income than it did a decade ago.3.
+The Affordable Care Act has contributed to the rise in premiums, especially in the individual market.
+One thing the Affordable Care Act did right away was make health insurance benefit packages more robust.
+It required insurance companies to cover preventive care at no cost, for example, and allowed parents to keep their kids on their plans up to age 26.

 Those changes are not, however, free for insurance companies.
 Insurers have to factor in those young adults and the provision of preventive services into the overall premium cost for their policies.
 Consulting firm Aon Hewitt says that, in the large employer market, where benefit packages were pretty robust, this was a really small change.
 But in the individual market, where coverage tended to be skimpier, adding in those additional benefits caused insurance premiums to increase by just under 5 percent.